arun-dhanjal/the_cube_review/README.md

 [Cloudinary](https://cloudinary.com/) - To host user-uploaded images via a cloud-based server; this is necessary given Heroku's ephemeral file system on Eco Dynos.

+[favicon.io](https://favicon.io/) - To convert the site logo into a favicon-sized image.

-[Am I Responsive?](http://ami.responsivedesign.is/) - To show the app image on a range of devices.
+[TechSini](https://techsini.com/multi-mockup/) - To show the app image on a range of devices.

 - - -